brendanheywood/moodle-local_cleanurls/README.md

 Step 2: Apply tiny patches to core
 -------------------------------

-Ideally all of this code would be in a plugin and only use core api's (but the api's we need don't exist yet), or it would be bundled into core.
-In the mean time touches to two places are needed:
+This plugin uses core api's which were only added 3.1 - two new hooks in:

 1) moodle_url in lib/weblib.php to intercept outgoing urls
 2) standard_head_html() in lib/outputrenderers.php to include head related fixes

-You can apply it in one line:
+You can apply it in one line for 2.9 and 3.0:

-For Moodle 3.0 and above:
+For Moodle 3.0:

 ```
 git apply local/cleanurls/core30.patch